saihv/KORAL-ROS/README.md

 in succession on which detection and matching is performed.
 The sample code in koral_node.cpp subscribes to two ROS topics 'imageL' and 'imageR', simulating left and right camera views, performs feature extraction on both images and brute force matching between the two views.
-This is aimed at being a starting point for GPU based vision algorithms for autonomous vehicles.
+This is aimed at being a starting point for GPU based vision algorithms for autonomous vehicles: considering that feature detection and matching are some of the biggest bottlenecks, fast GPU based implementations can allow for real-time localization.

 **Dependencies:**